-It has been almost one year since my last column entry.
+It has been almost six months since my last column entry.
 I was on the campaign trail for these last midterm elections.
 Working on different campaigns led me to really get to know the people and communities of other areas of El Paso county that previously I had not visited as often, areas like San Elizario, Socorro, Fabens, Clint and Tornillo.

 Now, with elections behind us, I was able to come home and the first place I wanted to visit was Tornillo.
 Since June, when the zero tolerance policy was passed and these children were separated from their parents, I – like many – have been looking for ways to get involved.

 Driving up, I drove into the wrong area and was immediately greeted by agents.
-I heard them speaking in Spanish and honestly, that gave me a huge sense of relief.
-In my mind, I feel that at least the kids inside might have an ally, recognizing the language, our skin color?
+I heard them speaking in Spanish and honestly, that gave me the tiniest bit of relief.
+In my mind, I feel that MAYBE the kids inside MIGHT have an ally, recognizing the language, our skin color?

-Of course I could be completely wrong, but it did give me hope.
-The agents were nice and professional, they redirected me to where most people gather and also gave me a number for anyone that would like to seek more information.
+Of course there is no telling if these agents are compassionate, I could be completely wrong, but it did give me the smallest of hope.
+The agents redirected me to where most people gather and also gave me a number for anyone that would like to seek more information.
 It was a number I recognized, the national D.C. number, one of the dead end calls I had already made.
 I thanked them for their time and headed towards the volunteer site.

 I parked in an almost empty parking lot and immediately realized we were actually at the port of entry.